 Desulfovibrio piger is a common sulfate-reducing bacterium (SRB) in the human gut microbiota.
 It reduces sulfate and other sulfur compounds into hydrogen sulfide (H₂S), a gas that in small amounts plays physiological roles but in excess can be toxic to intestinal cells.
 Elevated levels of D. piger have been linked to gastrointestinal disorders such as inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS).
 Its abundance may indicate increased sulfur intake through diet or an imbalanced microbial community that promotes sulfur metabolism.

-Diamine Oxidase (DAO) is an enzyme that breaks down histamine, a compound involved in immune responses, gut health, and neurological functions.
-Adequate DAO levels are crucial for managing histamine levels in the body, preventing histamine intolerance and related symptoms....
+Diamine oxidase (DAO) is an enzyme that helps break down histamine, a compound involved in immune function, digestion, and nervous system activity.
+Maintaining healthy DAO levels is important for regulating histamine balance and lowering the risk of histamine intolerance.

 Diversity refers to the range of bacterial species found in the gut microbiome.
 A higher microbial diversity is typically linked to better digestive health, immune function, and resilience against pathogens.
 Conversely, low diversity may be associated with inflammation, poor nutrient absorption, and various chronic health issues.